-Providing quality education and care for child mothers and their babies
+Quality education and care for girl mothers and their babies.

-Reducing the alarming mortality rate for mothers and babies through access to safe births
+Safe births to reduce the alarming mortality rate for mothers and babies.

 Follow us on Instagram